-A premises information box (PIB) is a secured box used to provide fire and rescue services with information about the buildings layout and contents to help firefighters deal with operational incidents.
+A secure information box (SIB) is a secured box used to provide fire and rescue services with information about the buildings layout and contents to help firefighters deal with operational incidents.

-What premises may require a premises information box?
+What premises may require a secure information box?

 - High rise residential buildings over 18m.